afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup6/Setup6_en.md

 - For the male micro-USB plug you may reuse an spare USB cable.
 Cut one end.
 - Make sure you have enough Dupond wires in your kit.
 You may use them both for internal and external wiring.
 Check they have the proper length for your needs.

-## Pin-out plan for the ESP32-DevKit-C board
+## Pin-out plan for the Lolin32 Lite board

 | **GPIO** | **Input**  | **Output** |       **Usage**        | **Notes**                              |
 | -------- | ---------- | ---------- | :--------------------: | -------------------------------------- |